Aubrymm/CS-230/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

-The client, The Gaming ROom, requested a transition of their existing Android based game, Draw It or Lose It, to a web based platform.
+The client, The Gaming Room, requested a transition of their existing Android based game, "Draw It or Lose It", to a web based platform.
 The goal was to develop a multiplatform experience that can run on different devices and operating systems.
 The sofware requirments included the use of design patterns like singleton for a single instance of the game and Iterator for navigating through teams and players.

 What did you do particularly well in developing this documentation?